 THE NOAA ANNUAL GREENHOUSE GAS INDEX (AGGI)Updated Spring 2019

-The AGGI is a measure of the warming influence of long-lived trace gases and how that influence has changed since the onset of the industrial revolution.
+The AGGI is a measure of the climate-warming influence of long-lived trace gases and how that influence has changed since the onset of the industrial revolution.
 The index was designed to enhance the connection between scientists and society by providing a normalized standard that can be easily understood and followed.
 The warming influence of long-lived greenhouse gases is well understood by scientists and has been reported by NOAA through a range of national and international assessments.
 Nevertheless, the language of scientists often eludes policy makers, educators, and the general public.
 This index is designed to help bridge that gap.
 The AGGI provides a way for this warming influence to be presented as a simple index.

-Increases in the abundance of atmospheric greenhouse gases since the industrial revolution are mainly the result of human activity and are largely responsible for the observed increases in global temperature [IPCC 2013].
+Increases in the abundance of atmospheric greenhouse gases since the industrial revolution are mainly the result of human activity and are largely responsible for the observed increases in global temperature [IPCC 2014].
 However, climate projections have model uncertainties that overwhelm the uncertainties in greenhouse gas measurements.
-We present here an index that is directly proportional to the direct warming influence (also know as climate forcing) supplied from these gases.
+We present here an index that is directly proportional to the change in the direct warming influence since 1750 (also known as climate forcing) supplied from these gases.
 Because it is based on the observed amounts of long-lived greenhouse gases in the atmosphere, this index contains relatively little uncertainty.

 The Intergovernmental Panel on Climate Change (IPCC) defines climate forcing as “An externally imposed perturbation in the radiative energy budget of the Earth climate system, e.g. through changes in solar radiation, changes in the Earth albedo, or changes in atmospheric gases and aerosol particles.”
 Thus climate forcing is a “change” in the status quo.
 IPCC takes the pre-industrial era (chosen as the year 1750) as the baseline.
 The perturbation to direct climate forcing (also termed “radiative forcing”) that has the largest magnitude and the least scientific uncertainty is the forcing related to changes in the atmospheric global abundance of long-lived, well mixed greenhouse gases, in particular carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and halogenated compounds (mainly CFCs).